 Heavy equipment operators are generally required to have a CDL.
 To obtain a CDL, operators must pass a state-administered truck driving exam that tests both technical knowledge and practical driving skills.
 Additionally, state boards may require operators of some equipment, like cranes, to be certified by a nationally recognized program, such as the National Commission for the Certification of Crane Operators.

 Heavy Equipment Operator Salary

-Construction equipment operators made a median annual salary of $43,810 in 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS reports that the majority of these workers earned between $28,310 and $77,030 yearly at that time, with equipment operators employed in Hawaii, New York, Illinois, New Jersey and Alaska commanding the highest wages.
+Construction equipment operators made a median annual salary of $46,990 in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reports that the majority of these workers earned between $31,320 and $84,160 yearly at that time, with equipment operators employed in New York, Hawaii, Illinois, New Jersey and California commanding the highest wages.

 To become a heavy equipment operator requires an understanding of construction, safety policies and regulations, as well as the heavy equipment you want to operate.
 It is possible to enter into the field after completing high school and gaining experience through on-the-job training, but certificates or associate's degrees can be completed in 1-2 years and offer a lot of the training that is needed and will provide a boost in the job hunting process.